 Watermelon Gin Fizz

-frozen watermelon cubes, to float in the drink
+- 12 small frozen watermelon cubes, to float in the drinks

 - In a blender, mix watermelon with chilled simple syrup.
 Blend until pureed, then pour through a strainer to get rid of the pulp.
 Divide the sweetened watermelon juice between four glasses (each filled with a few ice cubes).

 - Top each with 2 ounces of gin (if you don't prefer that much, reduce to 1½ ounces), 2 tablespoons lime juice and ⅓ to ½ cup ginger ale.
 Add a few frozen watermelon chunks and garnish with a watermelon wedge.